coppit/docker-xeoma/README.md

 # docker-xeoma

 This is a Docker container for running [Xeoma](http://felenasoft.com/xeoma/en/), surveillance software developed by Felena Soft.
 It supports a wide range of security cameras, has low CPU overhead, and a very easy-to-use interface.
 The container is just for the server, and does not have a user interface.
 Run the client on any computer or mobile device, connecting to the server on port 8090.
+You can also [configure Xeoma's cameras](https://felenasoft.com/xeoma/en/articles/transmitter/) to be shown in the web UI, which is accessible on port 10090.

 This docker image is available [on Docker Hub](https://hub.docker.com/r/coppit/xeoma/).